-Hilton typically offers this bonus a few times a year, and the current 100% bonus event lasts until March 5, 2021.
+Hilton typically offers this bonus a few times a year.
+This time, you’ll have until October 2, 2022 to buy points at the bonus rate.
 Let’s have a look at how the promotion works and under what circumstances you might wish to take advantage of it.

 Hilton Honors normally allows you to purchase points at a rate of 1 US cent per point, which is much higher than a fair price at which I’d consider purchasing points.